 A blockage can be caused by a blood clot forming in an artery leading to the brain or within one of the small vessels deep inside the brain.
-This is known as cerebral thrombosis.
+This is called cerebral thrombosis.

 Blockages in the brain can also be caused by a blood clot or other matter (such as an air bubble) moving through the blood stream from another part of the body.
 This is called a cerebral embolism.